 The palace was converted into a museum in the year 2008.
 Before the palace was a workplace of the monarch and Kingdom of Nepal and several occasions were hosted here.

-Besides the UNESCO listed heritage site in Kathmandu, other heritage sites are as wonderful and have their significance.
-Among them, the Kapan monastery is one of them.
+Besides the UNESCO-listed heritage site in Kathmandu, other heritage sites are as wonderful and have their significance.
+Them, the Kapan monastery is one of them.

 It is a Buddhist monastery that reflects Tibetian tradition.
 Each year numbers of people arrive at this monastery to learn meditation and Buddhism.
 Kapan monastery is not far from Boudhanath stupa.